TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-07-24-how-to-write-custom-fixer-for-php-cs-fixer-24.md

         ]);
     }

-    // if you think this change code in any drastic  way, that changes behavior, return "true" public function isRisky(): bool
+    // if you think this change code in any way, that changes behavior, return "true"
+    // changing a class name is such case public function isRisky(): bool
     {
-        return false;
+        return true;
     }

     // in case you would like to support some specific files